Everything You Should See & Do at Adelaide Fringe Festival 2025

 Do you love supporting and discovering local musicians?
 Then you’ll love showing up for the best emerging Indigenous musicians in South Australia at The Garden Sessions.
 Every Saturday at 2:30pm, catch gigs (for free!) from rising stars like Bec Gollon & Troy Rigney, Rob Edwards, Katie Aspel, Sonia Smith and CeeCee in a laidback outdoor concert series.
 Grab a bite to eat from surrounding vendors then settle in to enjoy the tunes, covering jazz, blues, and incredible storytelling through music.

-Additionally, in a brand new event at The Garden, you are invited to join the fun at the RAA Garden Party every Sunday!
+Additionally, in a brand new event to The Garden, join the fun at the RAA Garden Party every Sunday!
 A relaxed ambience amongst the fabulous shows, experiences, food and drinks, bring the family or catch up with friends at this free event.
-Featuring some of the best acts within the Garden, these free concerts will take place on Sunday afternoons, with a lineup of comedy, magic and circus performers adding to the fun.
+Featuring some of the best acts within the Garden, these free concerts take place on Sunday afternoons, with a lineup of comedy, magic and circus performers adding to the fun.
 See you there!

 Free events